Large cities in Japan

 The atmosphere of the city is busy and stylish.

-But everything is the standard style of Japan and there is no country atmosphere.
+Everything is the standard style of Japan and there is no country atmosphere.

 But traditonal places such as Buddhist temples, Shinto shrines are dotted in the city.